 Google Glass Among List Of Prohibited Items At Comic-Con 2014Comic-Con attendees won't be able to get their geek on completely as organizers have instituted a ban on Google Glass during panel sessions and screenings.

 Google Teams Up With Swiss Firm To Develop Smart Contact Lens For Diabetics, Visually ImpairedGoogle takes a giant step forward in bringing its smart contact lens technology to the masses by partnering with a Swiss pharmaceutical company that plans to use the lens to improve vision and monitor health conditions.

 Google Partnering With Ray-Ban, Oakley To Create Cooler Google Glass OptionsGoogle has joined forces with the parent company of Ray-Ban and Oakley - in an effort to make its Google Glass Internet connected eyewear cooler looking.

-Some insurance plans may include coverage for contacts and glasses, though most don't.
+Can I Pay For Contacts Or Glasses With My Health Insurance?Some insurance plans may include coverage for contacts and glasses, though most don't.

 HP Develops Glasses-Free 3-D For Mobile DevicesResearchers at Hewlett-Packard Co. say they’ve developed a way to put glasses-free 3-D video on mobile devices with a wide enough viewing angle to allow viewers to see objects more fully just by tilting the screen.

-Google is rumored to have a new product in the works, glasses that would work with “augmented reality” apps.
+Tech Watch: Google Working On High-Tech Glasses?Google is rumored to have a new product in the works, glasses that would work with “augmented reality” apps.